Nodes and Prompt Hosts

-Prompt Hosts A Prompt Host will create and post a climate challenge to the community, integrating to the proposed Open Climate System.
+Prompt Hosts create and post a climate challenge to the community, integrating to the proposed Open Climate System.
 Prompt Hosts provide participants with robust knowledge needed and technical guidance both before and during the Collabathon.

-Prompt hosts create climate challenges that are related to elements within the 5 climate domains (Earth State Systems, World System Registries, Climate Action Certification, Climate Markets, Climate Finance).
-Prompt Hosts are expected to provide participants with robust knowledge needed and technical guidance both before and during the Collabathon.
-This could be in the form of training, providing background information, subject matter expertise, data sharing, code etc. Ideal Prompt Hosts are two complementary entities, a climate knowledge, and a technical software partner.
-Startups, companies and research organizations that specialize in a relevant technology or climate domain can host a prompt to provide technical expertise, knowledge, data and mentors to collabathon teams.
+Prompt host create climate challenges that are related to elements within the 5 climate domains (Earth State Systems, World System Registries, Climate Action Certification, Climate Markets, Climate Finance).
+Prompt host are expected to provide participants with robust knowledge needed and technical guidance both before and during the Collabathon.
+This could be in the form of training, providing background information, subject matter expertise, data sharing, code etc. Ideal prompt host are two complementary entities, a climate knowledge, and a technical software partner.
+Startups, companies and research organizations that specialize in a relevant technology or climate domain can host a prompt to provide technical expertise, knowledge, data and mentors to Collabathon teams.

 For more detailed information on steps to host a prompt, access the following page: